Open-Vocabulary Semantic Segmentation with Mask-adapted CLIP: Experiments

 \subsubsection{Collecting mask-category pairs}

 We discuss the impact of finetuning data in Table~\ref{tab:mask_category_pairs}.
 The baseline model is MaskFormer Swin-Base with the original CLIP ViT-L/14.
 Our initial trial (case (1)) is collecting ground-truth (GT) masks with supervised GT classes.
 We can collecting 965K mask-category pairs with 171 unique nouns (the number of classes defined in COCO-stuff).
 Then we finetune the CLIP model with the collected pairs.
 We observe a -2.0\% performance drop on the A-847 dataset.
 This is because the adapted CLIP is over-fitting to the 171 GT classes.
 Although the model achieves good results on PC-59 (whose categories are highly overlapped with COCO-Stuff), it perform badly for more diverse concepts in A-847.
-As detailed in Section~\ref{sec:collecting_diverse_pairs}, we propose to utilize captions~\citep{chen2015cococaption} to collect diverse mask-category pairs.
+As detailed in Section~\ref{sec:collecting_diverse_pairs}, we propose to utilize captions~\cite{chen2015cococaption} to collect diverse mask-category pairs.
 After parsing the nouns in the caption, we match the nouns with GT masks (case (2)) or proposals (case (3)) generated by the baseline model.
 By replacing the GT masks with proposals, the A-150 mIoU is significantly improved (from 24.2\% to 28.8\%) We conjecture that many regions are not labeled as GT masks (see examples in Figure~\ref{fig:diverse_pairs}), and are therefore ignored.
 In contrast, the generated proposals (usually 100) can cover most of regions-of-interest in the image, leading to better performance.
 If all the 5 captions per image are used (case (4)), we observe a mild -0.2\% degradation on A-150 and PC-59 We hypothesis that 12K nouns are adequate for the CLIP to retain its open-vocabulary ability.
-Thus, we use 1 caption per image as our default setting.
+Thus, we choose to use 1 caption for efficiency purposes as it’s 5x faster in training then using 5 captions.